orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 	- inability to do the tensor operation is what defines irreversibility?
 	- Programming with edge relationship looked interesting
 	- Ignorance of the functor is absolute equality
-	- Yeah you make the symmetries an asymmytry by having it described on another level of descripton as how the traversal is done.
-	- Structure on the edge, as a way of asking for types, basically pu tstuff as typingfinding on the terminal/initial

 ---